GwenBritton/Linux-The_File_System/.guides/content/Absolute-paths-283d.md

 ## There is a slash character before the home directory

-On previous units, we learned that the `~` _tilda character_ represents the _home directory_, where every user registered in the computer system is assigned its own directory.
+On previous units, we learned that the `~` _tilda character_ represents the _home directory_, where every registered user in the computer system is assigned its own directory.

-Notice the forward slash before the _home directory_:
+Notice the forward slash before the _home directory_ after executing the `pwd` command:

 ![pwd-cmd-root](.guides/img/pwd-command-root.png)

-Regardless the directory we currently are at, __it is always going to be a root directory sibling or *branch*__.
+Regardless the directory we are currently on, __the directory is always going to be a root directory *branch*__.

 |||definition
 ### The root directory